airenzp/FluoJ/README.md

  for automatic image processing.

 To run this plugin you need to add the project jar generated in the target folder to the ImageJ plugins directory and renamed it to
 FluoJ_.jar.
-The folder dependencies also needs to be added to the /Library/Java/Extensions folder.
+The project dependencies also need to be added to the /Library/Java/Extensions folder, except for the imagej library, that is already present in the ImageJ installation.
+These jars can be obtained running the maven-assembly-plugin during compilation.